-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 - Organising an orderly sale process for the business and/or assets of the debtor.

-- Distributing the process from the sale of the business or assets of the debtor to the secured creditor.
+- Distributing the proceeds from the sale of the business or assets of the debtor to the secured creditor.

 - Length of process: